+Margaret joined the Board in 2013.
 Margaret is a highly experienced arts manager with a career ranging from contemporary craft to national museums and broadcasting.
-Margaret managed for ten years the innovative craft education charity, The Making, based in Hampshire.
+Margaret managed for nine years the innovative craft education charity, The Making, based in Hampshire.
 She was previously Director of the V&A’s Theatre Museum where she initiated the National Video Archive of Performance, pioneering the regular video recording of major theatrical performances.
 She has also worked as Deputy Director of the National Media Museum in Bradford and, for ten years, as a BBC Television producer/director in Bristol.
 Margaret currently works as a freelance arts consultant advising artists and organisations on strategy and development.

 Anita specialises in the planning, development and day to day management of technical resources that support creative arts and education.
 A former Technical Services Manager at the Royal College of Art, Anita developed technical staff and workshops that created a platform for international research and enabled artists and designers to master their own practice.
 Anita currently works as Technical Resource Manager at the UCA and is responsible for the technical staff and workshops that support craft, design and fine art practices.
 Managing high risk workshops has given Anita extensive experience in managing health and safety and this extends to the installation of events and exhibitions.